The Ontario Environmental Bill of Rights (EBR) was proclaimed in February 1994. The founding principles of the EBR Act are stated in its Preamble:

 9. Greening of internal operations and energy conservation

 The Treasury Board Secretariat believes in the wise use and conservation of natural resources.
-The Ministry will support Government of Ontario initiatives to conserve energy and water, and to wisely use our air and land resources in order to generate environmental, health and economic benefits for present and future generations.
+The Ministry will support the Government of Ontario’s initiatives to conserve energy and water and wisely use our air and land resources to generate environmental, health and economic benefits for present and future generations.

-The Ministry will continue to encourage energy conservation and resource conservation in its own operations by, for example, ensuring that office lights are turned off when possible and office equipment is turned off when not in use, and explicitly considering environmental performance of the various options when equipment leases or purchase decisions are made.
+The Ministry will continue to encourage energy conservation and resource conservation in its operations by, for example, ensuring that office lights are turned off when possible, office equipment is turned off when not in use and explicitly considering the environmental performance of various options when equipment leases or purchase decisions are made.
 The ministry will also continue to educate and encourage staff on the 3Rs – reduction, reuse and recycling – to divert materials from disposal.